3 min. read

 When we started Translation.io, we used AngularJS for the most complex parts of the frontend, like the translation interface.
 AngularJS was great but some things were counterintuitive:

-• Why were we forced to use $http.get when we just wanted to keep using $.get?
+- Why were we forced to use

-• Why couldn’t we just use that great jQuery plugin that we loved so much without using that directive someone created to do exactly the same? (and needed to update for each new version of the plugin).
+when some parts of the application were not refreshing automatically? - Why couldn’t we just use that great jQuery plugin that we loved so much without using that directive someone created to do exactly the same? (and needed to update for each new version of the plugin).

 Don’t misunderstand us, using AngularJS was a nice experience and much more enjoyable than a spaghetti code of jQuery bindings and callbacks.
 But it was also way too big and “enterprise-oriented” for our needs.
 Our impression was that we needed to be 100% committed to AngularJS to benefit the most from it.
 We also found it difficult to fragment our code into small logical parts without doing some extra work.